grantzeng/leetcode/journal.md

 ### 828
 Really stuck on this one, I'm not sure why my recursive attempt bruteforce searching all substrings isn't exploring all substrings?

+# 2024-04-07
+Aims for today:
+- Understand two pointer solution for 844
+-

+The test set for sliding window is _really_ hard.
+Maybe need to go do some more practice on easies/mediums.